jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Of course not, and that's a good sign you're already a believer in the Internet Age.

 Our civilization has fought many battles to liberate extras.
 The first was the fight against kings and their despotism.
-Then it was the fight against sexism and racism.
+Then it was the fight against racism and sexism.
 At each stage, more people fought for the levers of power like books, telescopes, guns, and voting.
 Holding these tools let more people become full members of their community; what we now call player gods.

 Liberating people works because, just like in Nature, the more lifeforms play the game, the more adaptations we evolve to frontline problems.